js216/mp135_boot/remove_optee/README.md

 - Configure the GIC interrupt controller.

+- Register the SMC handler.

+- Call the SMC handler, passing DTB address and Linux entry point.

 To be able to remove OP-TEE, we have to do these configuration tasks from TF-A, as follows: